Darwinkel/darwinkel.net/index.md

 [^stoic-indifferents]: Things neither good nor bad but morally neutral, such as wealth or health.
 Prominent in the _Meditations_ by Marcus Aurelius and the works of Epictetus.

 [^absurd-paradox]: This refers to what Camus calls _the absurd_ - the confrontation between the human desire for meaning, unity, and clarity, and the indifferent, silent universe that offers none.
 It is not a logical contradiction, but an existential tension to be endured, not resolved.
 Camus notably critiqued Sartre's existentialism for attempting to overcome the absurd by positing self-made meaning, a move he viewed as a form of philosophical betrayal.
 See Camus, A. (1942). _The Myth of Sisyphus_.

+[^death-of-god]: Nietzsche's "death of God" means the loss of old moral and metaphysical certainties, causing a crisis of meaning (generally referred to as _nihilism_) that calls for creating new values.
+As the term suggests, this is caused by a decline in belief in a traditional God.
+See Nietzsche, F. (1882–1885). _The Gay Science_, _Thus Spoke Zarathustra_, and Heidegger, M. (1927). _Being and Time_.

+[^eternal-recurrence]: Nietzsche's concept of _eternal recurrence_ is a thought experiment asking: if you had to live your exact life over and over forever, would you embrace it?
+It challenges us to affirm life fully - joys, suffering, and all.
+For Nietzsche, to will eternal recurrence is the highest form of _amor fati_ and a test of one's strength and life-affirmation.
+See Nietzsche, F. (1882–1885). _The Gay Science_, _Thus Spoke Zarathustra_.